5jjCopter/EzWifibroadcast/Home.md

 - See under [configuration options] (https://github.com/bortek/EZ-WifiBroadcast/wiki/Configuration-options) and the [How-To] section https://github.com/bortek/EZ-WifiBroadcast/wiki/How-to's for more info

-###Ground Recording
-- Fly (Do _not_ plug in USB memory stick before)
-- Plug-in USB memory stick after flight - recorded video will be shown and video/screenshots/telemetry will be saved
-- Video recording time is limited to around 13mins with ramdisk temporary video storage.
-Longer recording times are possible with sdcard temporary storage, but this can currently cause video stuttering.
-Use a fast sdcard.

 ###Features
 (applicable to the latest release)
 - Supports Pi1B+, Pi2B+, Pi3B+, Pi Zero, Odroid-W, Pi V1 and V2 cam (RX Pi needs to be atleast a Pi2)